 Cambridge District Scout Archive

 This Troop ran from 1928 until about 1934 and the orders of the names vary in different sources.
-The record book for this Troop details 43 Scouts in three patrols, Peewit, Bulldog and Fox; their badges and camps and reasons for leaving.
+The record book for this Troop details a cumulative total of 43 Scouts in three patrols, Peewit, Bulldog and Fox; their badges and camps and reasons for leaving.

-In 1935 they transferred to South Cambridgeshire District in the split of Cambridge District and later history is not recorded in ‘Cambridge District’ archives.
+In 1935 the Group transferred to South Cambridgeshire District in the split of Cambridge District and later history is not recorded in the ‘Cambridge District’ archives.
 The number 25th was reused within Cambridge District in 1938.

 They met at ‘The Lodge’, Abington, a large house with several outbuildings.
-It is not clear whether the SMs were the owners.
-No clear link to shooting skills has been established.
+The first GSL/ SL lived at the Lodge, but his initial given address was in Babraham.
+No clear link between the leaders and the shooting skills of the troop has been established.